zbm-dev/zfsbootmenu/docs/BUILD.md

 For each hook directory that contains at least one executable file, `zbm-builder.sh` will write custom configuration snippets for `dracut` and `mkinitcpio` that will include these files in the output images.

+> The `mkinitcpio` configuration prepared by `zbm-builder.sh` consists of snippets installed in a `mkinitcpio.d` subdirectory of the build directory.
+The [default `mkinitcpio` configuration](../etc/zbm-builder/mkinitcpio.conf) includes a loop to source these snippets.

 ### Fully Customizing Images

-A custom `config.yaml` may be provided in the working directory to override the default ZFSBootMenu configuration.
+The entrypoint for the ZFSBootMenu implements a [tiered configuration approach](../releng/docker/README.md#zfsbootmenu-configuration-and-execution) that allows default configurations to be augmented or replaced with local configurations in the build directory.
+A custom `config.yaml` may be provided in the working directory to override the default ZFSBootMenu configuration; configuration snippets for `dracut` or `mkinitcpio` can be placed in the `dracut.conf.d` and `mkinitcpio.conf.d` subdirectories, respectively.
+For `mkinitcpio` configurations, a complete `mkinitcpio.conf` can be placed in the working directory to override the standard configuration.

+> The standard `mkinitcpio.conf` in the ZBM build container contains customizations to source snippets in the `mkinitcpio.conf.d`.
+This is not standard behavior for `mkinitcpio`.
+If the primary `mkinitcpio.conf` is overridden, this logic may need to be replicated.
+It is generally better to rely on the default configuration and override portions in `mkinitcpio.conf.d`.

 The build container runs its build script from the working directory on the host.
-Therefore, relative paths in a custom `config.yaml` will be interpreted relative to the working directory when `zbm-builder.sh` is invoked.
+In general, relative paths in custom configuration files are generally acceptable and refer to locations relative to the build directory.
+If absolute paths are preferred or required for some configurations, note that the build directory will be mounted as `/build` in the container.

-> The internal build script **always** overrides the output paths for ZFSBootMenu components and UEFI executables to ensure that the images will reside in the `./build` subdirectory upon completion.
+> The internal build script **always** overrides the output paths for ZFSBootMenu components and UEFI executables to ensure that the images will reside in a specified output directory (or, by default, a `build` subdirectory of build directory) upon completion.
 Relative paths are primarily useful for specifying local `dracut` or `mkinitcpio` configuration paths.

 More advanced users may wish to alter the build process itself.
 Some control over the build process is exposed through command-line options that are described in the output of